Runman44/ING-Hackathon-2016/README.md

 + The player can keep alive by collection coins.
 Each coin is worth 1 second of time.
 + The player should collect as many packages as possible.
 The player with the most packages collected in a game wins.

+#### How to install

+Open the APK folder and set the .apk file on your phone.
+Open the .apk file on your phone and the installation will begin.

 ### Video

 [![Movie Hackathon](http://img.youtube.com/vi/lgOh_hUn90Y/0.jpg)](https://www.youtube.com/watch?v=lgOh_hUn90Y)